Wrist biomechanics and function of the human wrist joint are unique.

 - The distal carpal row deviates ulnarly, flexes, and pronates.

 Thus, the relationship between the distal carpal row and the index and middle metacarpals is maintained throughout all directions and magnitudes of motion.

-But the proximal carpal row cannot be considered a single functional unit as significant motion occurs between the bones.
+But the proximal carpal row cannot be considered a single functional unit as a significant motion occurs between the bones.

 With ulnar deviation, the opposite occurs.
-The distal carpal row inclines ulnarly and flexes and pronates, whereas the proximal carpal carpal bones extend and translate radially.
+The distal carpal row inclines ulnarly and flexes and pronates, whereas the proximal carpal bones extend and translate radially.
 These complex motions are required to maintain the carpal congruency and spatial consistency in all wrist positions.